mosip/documentation/docs/privacy-and-security.md

 * Fraud avoidance - association of authentication only with specific transactions.
 * Misuse prevention - user can lock or unlock their authentication
 * Virtual ID and Tokens to prevent identity theft
+* All data sent out of MOSIP will be digitally signed.
+* All incoming data will be signed by the respective entity.
+* Any data sent to a relying party will be encrypted.
+* Protection against internal attacks with every record in DB protected with integrity.
+* Centralized key management.
+* All API's are protected with OAUTH 2.0.

 ## Privacy by intent